dstore-dbap/LumberMill/src/gambolputty/cluster/README.md

 cluster modules
 ==========
-#####Cluster
+#####Pack

-Cluster base module.
+Pack base module.
 Handles pack leader discovery and alive checks of pack followers.

 IMPORTANT:
 This is just a first alpha implementation.
 No leader election, no failover, no sanity checks for conflicting leaders.